-The Blind spot detector and the rear cross traffic alert will be automatically deactivated and it will be impossible to activate them if the tow hitch is electrically connected to a trailer or other similar object.
+Side Assist and the rear cross traffic alert are automatically deactivated and cannot be switched on if the factory-fitted tow-bar is electrically connected to a trailer or similar device.

-As soon as the driver starts to drive with a trailer connected electrically to the vehicle, a message will appear on the instrument panel display indicating that the blind spot detector and the rear cross traffic alert are deactivated.
-Once the trailer has been unhitched from the vehicle, if you want to use the blind spot detector and the rear cross traffic alert, you will have to reactivate them in the corresponding menu.
+As soon as the driver starts to drive with a trailer connected electrically to the vehicle, a message is displayed on the instrument panel display indicating that the Side Assist and the rear cross traffic alert are switched off.
+Once the trailer has been unhooked from the vehicle, if you want to use the Side Assist and the rear cross traffic alert, you will have to reactivate them in the corresponding menu.

-If the towing hitch is not factory equipped, then the blind spot detector and the rear cross traffic alert will have to be deactivated manuallu when driving with a trailer.
+If the tow-bar is not factory fitted, Side Assist and the rear cross traffic alert should be switched off manually when driving with a trailer.